turingschool/frontend-lightning-talks/README.md

 ---

 ### Topic Selection List
-Aaron: How to give a persuasive technical presentation
 ```
 1. CSS relative units of measure: ems, rems, percentages, viewport measures
 2. Javascript `this` binding